vigilance91/solidarity/README.md

 ## License

-Solidarity is released under the Apache 2.0 License.
+Solidarity™ is released under the Apache 2.0 License.

 See [LICENSE](https://github.com/vigilance91/solidarity/LICENSE.md) file for more details.